The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/astrologian-guide.md

 Redraw can't give you the same card you have in hand, so it has slightly better odds than MA, which simply forces the next card and can give you the same card you just had.
 This is why Redraw is prioritized before MA for fishing for seals, because getting the right seal earlier means you're more likely to finish the entire opener earlier, which is better for rDPS altogether.
 It's important to keep in mind, however, that you may only use a maximum of 2 MAs during the opener, because you need 3 seals in order to use Divination at all.

-TL;DR - Play cards with needed seals, Redraw cards with duplicate seals.
+**TL;DR** - Play cards with needed seals, Redraw cards with duplicate seals.
 If you Redraw into another duplicate seal, you can immediately double weave MA if the oGCD grouping lines up that way.
 For example:

-Grouping which enables MA usage:
+- Grouping which enables MA usage:
-Sleeve Draw (bad seal appears) > Malefic > Redraw (bad seal appears) + MA: (bad seal appears) > Malefic > Redraw (good seal appears) + Play
+   - Sleeve Draw (bad seal appears) > Malefic > Redraw (bad seal appears) + MA: (bad seal appears) > Malefic > Redraw (good seal appears) + Play

-Grouping which does not enable MA usage:
+- Grouping which does not enable MA usage:
-Sleeve Draw (good seal appears) > Malefic > Play (bad seal appears) + Redraw (bad seal appears) > Malefic > Redraw (good seal appears) + Play
+    - Sleeve Draw (good seal appears) > Malefic > Play (bad seal appears) + Redraw (bad seal appears) > Malefic > Redraw (good seal appears) + Play

+---

-Miscellaneous Stuff You Should Know
+# Miscellaneous Stuff You Should Know

 Astrologian has a few quirks that you kiiiind of have to know in order to play the job to its fullest potential.
 Some of them are nice little tricks that will only come in handy every once in a while, but others are somewhat vital to your success.

-Strange Interactions
+## Strange Interactions

-Earthly Star is technically a pet.
+1. Earthly Star is technically a pet.
 It counts as a unique, separate entity from ourselves, but it scales with our stats as a pet would.
 Somewhere in the spaghetti code, they’ve made the Earthly Star “pet” closely match player scaling, so the numbers you see match up with the listed potencies as though they were player potencies, unlike the reduced pet scaling observed with actual pets.
 This doesn’t currently have any pragmatic effect on us, and we hope it stays that way, but it has in the past.
-Essential Dignity calculates its heal value based on the missing health of the target at the beginning of the skill, rather than at the end, when the animation completes and the heal is delivered.
+2. Essential Dignity calculates its heal value based on the missing health of the target at the beginning of the skill, rather than at the end, when the animation completes and the heal is delivered.
 This can be a good or a bad thing.
-If you cast Benefic II and seamlessly follow it up with Essential Dignity, the Essential Dignity calculates its heal potency based on the health the target had before the Benefic II landed, because Essential Dignity’s execution began just before the heal from Benefic II was registered.
+   - If you cast Benefic II and seamlessly follow it up with Essential Dignity, the Essential Dignity calculates its heal potency based on the health the target had before the Benefic II landed, because Essential Dignity’s execution began just before the heal from Benefic II was registered.
 This can be somewhat finicky based on your connection, and it is less reliable with Aspected Benefic due to the difference in animations.
-On the flip side, if you press Essential Dignity simultaneously as a tank buster is going through, even though the animation delay causes the heal to land after the tank buster, Essential Dignity will calculate its heal potency based on the HP the tank had before he took the hit, potentially leaving you with a \~500 potency heal instead of an \~800+ potency heal.
+   - On the flip side, if you press Essential Dignity simultaneously as a tank buster is going through, even though the animation delay causes the heal to land after the tank buster, Essential Dignity will calculate its heal potency based on the HP the tank had before he took the hit, potentially leaving you with a \~500 potency heal instead of an \~800+ potency heal.
-Playing a non-Minor Arcana card immediately after your first hit that puts you in combat will sometimes not grant you the appropriate seal, because the game has not registered you as being in combat yet due to animation and threat table update speed shenanigans.
+3. Playing a non-Minor Arcana card immediately after your first hit that puts you in combat will sometimes not grant you the appropriate seal, because the game has not registered you as being in combat yet due to animation and threat table update speed shenanigans.

-Choosing a Sect
+## Choosing a Sect

-I touched on this briefly in the general healing guide, but let me spell it out here.
-Regens.
+I touched on this briefly in the general healing guide, but let me spell it out here. **Regens.
 Are.
 Better.
 Than.
-Shields.
-It is simply a fact of the game design.
-Regens are inherently more MP efficient and more GCD efficient than shields.
+Shields.** It is simply a fact of the game design.
+Regens are inherently more MP efficient *and* more GCD efficient than shields.
 The purpose of shields is not to be efficient, but rather to do something that regens can’t do: increase your maximum effective hit points (eHP).

 This is primarily used as a safety net for learning to be able to cover for mistakes with upfront, brute force healing and mitigation, and to allow the group to meet HP checks during progression when you don’t have enough gear to comfortably survive unavoidable damage without the shields.
 (Those of you who are thinking, “what about shields for Limit Break cheese?”
 We’re just not going to talk about it.
 It’s bad, and Square Enix should feel bad that it exists to this extent.)

-Shields may not be aiming to be efficient, but we sure as hell are, and we have free access to more efficient regens in the form of Diurnal Sect.
+Shields may not be aiming to be efficient, *but we sure as hell are*, and we have free access to more efficient regens in the form of Diurnal Sect.
 Therefore, we generally only use Nocturnal Sect when shields are genuinely necessary.
 If nothing in the fight hits so hard that you legitimately need shields in order to survive it, you’re better off just sticking with Diurnal Sect and saving yourself the MP and GCDs so that you and your cohealer can contribute more damage to the group.

 In fact, now that Celestial Intersection and Neutral Sect exist, even a Diurnal Astrologian has limited access to powerful shields.
 In most encounters, shields aren’t genuinely necessary with so much frequency that you need access to on-demand shielding throughout the fight, and tanks and ranged physical DPS have plenty of access to party mitigation.
 Even White Mage has access to party mitigation through Temperance, so having many sources of limited access to party mitigation may often prove more than enough to negate the need for on-demand shields from Nocturnal Sect in a decently coordinated group or a fight that doesn’t have frequent lethal raid damage that requires mitigation.